qwerty-1871/cmdtaggr/README.md

 # cmdtaggr
 cmdtaggr is a command-line program that manages a file-tagging system for Linux
-As of now, only the ext4 filesystem is supported
-I made this for a school project, any feedback is appreciated
+As of now, only the ext4 filesystem is supported and files used are limited to the home directory(and subdirectories therein) I made this for a school project, any feedback is appreciated
 My email is qwerty1871@gmail.com and my Discord account is @qwerty1871